 Obverse: Laureate head of Italia left; VITELIV ( = ITALIA) retrograde in Oscan script behind.

-Reverse: Soldier standing facing, head right, left foot on lorica, holding inverted spear in right hand and sword in left; to right, recumbent bull facing, head right; I in exergue.
+Reverse: Soldier (or Mars?) standing facing, head right, left foot on lorica, holding inverted spear in right hand and sword in left; to right, recumbent bull facing, head left; I in exergue.

 Provenance: Roma Numismatics Auction XVI (26 September 2018), lot 537.
 Ex Bolaffi Spa, Auction 29 (30 November 2016), lot 80.